By Kathy Roy Gaughran

 When physician referrals are the financial lifeblood of a specialty practice, mistakes like these (and dozens of others) can and will spoil your reputation among colleagues as well as the patient public.
 A critical ingredient to getting it right, and avoiding these mistakes, is to have a proactive system that establishes, maintains and extends relationships…and assures a continuing stream of professional referrals.

-For more on this topic, here are additional, informative articles from our marketing education library:
+For more on this topic, here are additional, informative articles from our marketing education library, or see how we transform doctor marketing by generating exposure and increasing qualified leads:

 - Essential Doctor Referral Marketing Strategies